2 Week Food Supply List [FREE Download]

-This made me realize the need for information and a good 2 week food supply list for the elderly during emergencies.
+This made me realize the need for information and a good 2 week food supply list (with a FREE download) during emergencies.
 This way, those caring for the elderly can be better prepared.
 They can buy the foods elderly need in order to stay home for an extended period of time.
 In this article, we will discuss shelf stable foods and provide a 2 week food supply list.

 Survival while Stuck at Home

 When disaster strikes, we can be stuck at home for an extended period of time.
 If this happens you need to make sure you have supplies for survival.
 And the elderly may have more specific needs.

 Our basic needs include:

 - For some, caregivers

 Many older adults need assistance with their activities of daily life.
 They need a caregiver.
 This means they need other people for survival.
 They may live at home or in a facility.
 Those at home are at the greatest risk, so it’s important to be prepared.